-Gratitude could change your life for the better and permanently if you understood how powerful it is for human health and wellbeing.
-Given the level of unhappiness in the world, I believe that it is a safe assessment that some gratitude is missing because one of the benefits of gratitude is happiness.
-If you want to increase your happiness levels then this is one excellent way to accomplish that.
+Gratitude could change your life for the better and permanently if you understood how to practice gratitude and how powerful it is for human health and well-being.
+Given the level of unhappiness in the world, I believe that it is a safe assessment that some gratitude is missing because one of the benefits of having gratitude is happiness.
+If you want to increase your happiness levels then developing gratitude is one excellent way to accomplish that.
 If happiness is what you need you can find more about happiness in a previous post on how you can learn how to generate your own happiness.
 Gratitude has been written about since the beginning of mankind and is the inspiration or content of songs, books, quotations and much more.
 Yet, the research in the area of gratitude is fairly young in comparison.

 Gratitude is defined as the quality of being thankful; readiness to show appreciation for and to return kindness.
 The academic definition of gratitude includes a two-step process which includes recognizing you have received a good result or outcome coupled with recognizing that there is an outside or external source for this positive outcome or good result.
 Two different ways of stating the same thing.
 We all mostly recognize gratitude when we hear it or see it.

 “He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.”
 Epictetus (Epictetus was a Greek Stoic philosopher born a slave in Hierapolis, Phrygia in 50 AD.)